DESCENDANTS AND ALLIES DEDICATED THE ANCESTORS PAVILION IN SEPTEMBER 2024, putting the crowning touch on the grassroots effort to document and

-QUICK CLICKS TO WALTER PIERCE PROJECT REPORTS:
+QUICK CLICKS TO WALTER PIERCE REPORTS:

-- FOR COURAGEOUS ESCAPES FROM SLAVERY: MT.
+COURAGEOUS ESCAPES FROM SLAVERY: MT.
 PLEASANT PLAINS CEMETERY AT WALTER PIERCE PARK NATIONAL UNDERGROUND RAILROAD NETWORK TO FREEDOM NOMINATION.

-- READ THE GROUND-PENETRATING RADAR AND GEOPHYSICAL REPORT on the park by Dr. Jarrod Burks of Ohio Valley Archaeology Inc.
+READ THE GROUND-PENETRATING RADAR AND GEOPHYSICAL REPORT on the park by Dr. Jarrod Burks of Ohio Valley Archaeology Inc.

 REDISCOVERING THE WALTER PIERCE PARK CEMETERIES